What does a suspended credit card mean?

 Here are some frequently asked questions about suspended credit cards.

-Can a suspended credit card be reinstated?
+How can I get my suspended credit card reinstated?

 What is a delinquent credit card?